 A lot of customers are remaining skeptical about subscription-based business models.
 Why is that?
 Many reasons.
-Some might think they are too costly, others claim they are hard to use and they lack security.
+Some might think they are too costly, others claim they are hard to use and they lack security, anf some just happen to read unsatisfied customers software reviews.
 And so that when downtime happens, clients may be infuriated.
 Anyway, telling nothing but the truth is the least you can do.
 Here’s when transparency comes in handy.

 For instance, when your company faces glitches all of a sudden, inform your users and appease them as soon as possible.
 If you know there’s a great product release coming and your system may go south, send an email to your client base in advance.
 By doing so, you can omit unnecessary angry messages from unsatisfied customers.

 Step 5.
 Educate your customers